mcastillo23/rock-paper-scissors-exercise/README.md

 Then navigate there from the command line (subsequent commands assume you are running them from the local repository's root directory):

-Then navigate there from the command line (subsequent commands assume you are running them from the local repository's root directory):

 ```sh
 cd rock-papers-python-scissors-excercise
 ```